ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

   errata mitigation for platforms with a non-arm interconnect using the errata ABI.
 By default its disabled (``0``).

-- ``PSA_CRYPTO``: Boolean option for enabling MbedTLS PSA crypto APIs support.
-  The platform will use PSA compliant Crypto APIs during authentication and image measurement process by enabling this option.
-It uses APIs defined as per the `PSA Crypto API specification`_.
-This feature is only supported if using MbedTLS 3.x version.
-By default it is disabled (``0``), and this is an experimental feature.

 - ``ENABLE_CONSOLE_GETC``: Boolean option to enable `getc()` feature in console driver(s).
 By default it is disabled (``0``) because it constitutes an attack vector into TF-A by potentially allowing an attacker to inject arbitrary data.